verma-miitesh/delta-demo-987/README.md

 # delta-demo-987
-This is a demo for Git and Github account
+This is a demo for Git and Github account.